txbluebee/order-pizza/README.md

 ## Description

 Design a pizza order web application for Epicodus Pizzeria.
-It would calculate the total pizza cost depends on the customer's order type, preference size of pizza and topping.
+It would calculate the total pizza cost depends on the customer's order type, preference of size of pizza and topping.

 ## Setup/Installation Requirements